kroc99/AdvancedClassificationRadar/README.md

 ### Control & Calibration Options:
 - **Sensitivity Controls**: Adjust system sensitivity to detect smaller or more distant objects.
-- **Environment Selection**: Calibrate the system for different wall types and materials (e.g., drywall, concrete).
+- **Environment Selection**: Calibrate the system for different types and materials (e.g., water, dirt trees).
 - **Signal Type Settings**: For systems with multiple signal types (e.g., radar frequencies), allow users to switch between or optimize the signal.

 ### Alerts & Notifications:
 - **Motion Alerts**: Notify the user when unexpected movement is detected.
-- **Custom Triggers**: Let users set specific conditions, such as alerts when a human is detected behind a wall.
+- **Custom Triggers**: Let users set specific conditions, such as alerts when a gator is detected in water.

 ### Data Logging:
 - **History Tracking**: Log detected object data over time for later review or analysis.
-  - Useful for long-term monitoring applications, such as security or wildlife tracking.
+  - Useful for long-term monitoring applications, such as wildlife tracking.
 ---

 ## Technologies Used